Deductibles, copays and coinsurance – oh my!

 - Steve’s wife Sarah injured her ankle and had several physical therapy sessions, filled prescriptions and visited her specialist.
 Her medical bills so far total $2,300.

-- Together, Steve and Sarah have met their family deductible and the health system will pay a portion of their qualified expenses for the rest of this year.
+- Together, Steve and Sarah have met their family deductible and the health system will pay a portion of their qualified expenses for the rest of this year until their out-of-pocket maximum is met.

 - Steve and Sarah used the $1,000 in seed money the health system put in their HSA to pay part of their cost.